 - Finding and editing your Panopto recording

 - Sharing your recording from My Folder – If you have recorded into your ‘My Folder’ and the recording is for a particular module or programme, we recommend copying it in to the appropriate module run/programme folder and creating a link to it on the relevant Blackboard site.
+When you have confirmed that you have copied it across, you may want to delete the recording in your My Folder.

 - If you have recorded to a module or programme site, please refer to the Blackboard Support page Link to Panopto recordings from Blackboard.